Anarkik3dDesign is optimised for 3D printing

 - Bureau: If your model is complex and requires other processes such as mould-making and casting, it may be better to go to a bureau (i.e. Digits2Widgets) where you will get comprehensive support.
 Although these might seem to be more expensive, they will help you get your model right first time.

-Please note that Anarkik3D have no control over your dealings with third party services.
-If you experience any problems whilst uploading or when you receive your 3D printed model, please contact the company directly.
+Please note that Anarkik3D has no control over your dealings with third party services.
+If you experience any problems whilst uploading or when you receive your 3D printed model, please contact the 3D print company directly.